CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/configuration.md

       mountPath: /etc/my-config
 ```

-The output log, provided with the command `oc logs confmap-cont` of this container,
+The output log, provided with the command `oc logs my-config-map-pod` of this container,
 should be:

 ```